 Since 1983 more than 300 faculty across disciplines and from every college in the university have participated in intensive and collaborative faculty development seminars.
 These seminars consist of weekly meetings and an intensive pre-semester session, in which faculty from a range of disciplines and across colleges examine and interrogate issues relevant to teaching in an urban public institution such as UMass.

 INVITATION TO APPLY FOR CIT FACULTY DEVELOPMENT SEMINARS

 1. Faculty Seminar for Pre-Tenure Faculty (One in Fall 2018; Another in Spring 2019)

-This seminar is intended to provide opportunities for pre-tenure faculty members to work collaboratively on issues of teaching and learning and on questions of professional development.
-The seminar will explore the differing perspectives, challenges, and pedagogical aspirations of participants and provide mutually supportive feedback.
-It will address teaching and learning concerns in light of the additional demands faced by untenured faculty members.
+Each seminar is intended to provide opportunities for pre-tenure faculty members to work collaboratively on issues of teaching and learning and on questions of professional development.
+Each seminar will explore the differing perspectives, challenges, and pedagogical aspirations of participants and provide mutually supportive feedback.
+They will address teaching and learning concerns in light of the additional demands faced by untenured faculty members.

 2. Faculty Seminar for Non-Tenure Track Faculty (Spring 2019)